Home

 • "After this He went down to Capernaum, He, and His Mother, and His Brethren, and His disciples: and they continued there not many days."

-Lest anyone should try and wrest the word and claim that this word brethren is talking about those in Christ (spiritual brethren), here we see God showing us the disciples (spiritual family or brethren) were distinct "from" his Brethren and Mother (Blood family).
+Lest any Christian should try and wrest the Greek and claim that this word brethren is talking about those in Christ (spiritual brethren), here we see God showing us the clear distinction.
+His Mother, His brothers and his Christian brethren the disciples.
+In other words, the context is clear that His Disciples (spiritual family or brethren) were distinct "from" his Brethren and Mother (Blood family).
 There was his Mother, his Brothers, "and" His Disciples.
-Again, the very context confirms these were Christ's actual blood brothers, and not the Church brethren.
-You don't say, "His Mother and His Brothers" in a context like this, and have it mean the Church.
+Again, the very wording and setting confirms these were Christ's actual blood brothers, and not Church brethren as some allege.
+You don't say, "His Mother and His Brothers" separated in a context of His disciples, and have it mean the Church.

 John 7:3-5